payout-one/developers/docs/use-cases/recurrent-payment.md

    ```
    > [!NOTE]
    > Some algorithms implementations generate output in UPPERCASE form so please change all characters into lowercase form.

+4. After successful payment there are sent 2 type of webhooks:
+    * **checkout.succeeded** - contains card_mask so you can save it
+    * **payu_token** - contains token for recurrent payments

+5. With received recurrent token from webhook you can now make recurrent payment with saved card.
+It's basically identical as previous request for checkout creation.
+You have to change checkout parameter _mode_ to value **recurrent** and add additional required parameter _recurrent_token_ with value from payu_token webhook.

+6. After successful recurrent payment there is sent **checkout.succeeded** webhook.